Subhro-1/Subhro-1/README.md

 # ✨ About Me:
-📍 Currently I'm living in Bandel, Hooghly.<br>📖 I'm currently persuing B.Tech in Electrical and Electronics Engineering at Academy Of Technology.
+📍 Currently living in Bandel, Hooghly.<br>📖 Currently persuing B.Tech in Electrical and Electronics Engineering at Academy Of Technology.

 ## 🌐 Socials: